 - Garden planning and Companion Planting

-- The on-going unity of organism/environment
+- Deep Ecology - the on-going unity of organism/environment

 - Practical tools for the regeneration of oneself & the Earth